League Rules

 Note 1: The umpire's clock is the official clock.
 Coaches should verify and synchronize their time with the umpire's clock during the pregame meeting, as well as ensuring that the umpire is aware of our league specific rules.

 The umpire has the discretion to extend the 1:40 and 1:55 curfews by a minute or two if they deem that a team has delayed play in the final minutes.
 This applies whether the delay is intentional or unintentional.
-The umpire must notify both teams.
+The umpire must notify the coaches from both teams.

 Note 2:If the home team has the lead in their at bat and the 1:40 curfew is reached then play stops immediately.
 All stats to that point will count.